 - Stick to your guns.
 This last couple of weeks you’ve introduced some really good, sellable and progressive policies.
 I mean, you’ve introduced them really badly, but they are good.
 You’ve managed to arrive at a situation where you are on record as wanting to feed hungry children, whilst the tories don’t.
 Surely you can’t fuck this up?

-- BREXIT -Forgive the caps/bold, but this is the most important political issue of our lifetimes, and you’ve already managed to fuck it up royally – you campaigned poorly, you capitulated early and you, for fuck’s sake, whipped your party to vote for it.
+- BREXIT -Forgive the caps/bold, but this is the most important political issue of our lifetimes, and you’ve already managed to screw it up royally – you campaigned poorly, you capitulated early and you, for crying out loud, whipped your party to vote for it.
 I mean seriously, what the actual?